SpacingBat3/discord-ipc-proxy/Readme.md

 # discord-ipc-proxy

 A tool to analyze the Discord's IPC/WebSocket communication between server and client.
+Acts as a middleware between an application (browser, game).

 ## Status

-Currenly this tool is a bit experimental.
-Some things like crashes when proxy couldn't find the socket or port of Discord server might occur and even Discord on its own might crash it uppon first launch.
+Currently this tool is a bit experimental.
+Some things like crashes when proxy couldn't find the socket or port of Discord server might occur and even Discord on its own might crash it upon first launch.
 Those cases might be properly handled in the future.

 Additionally, IPC proxying has not yet been tested, so it is unknown whenever